Best Available Technology

 Since the first technology conference in 2004 the department has sponsored two additional technology conferences.
 The last one was the Pipeline Leak Detection (PLD) Technology Conference that took place in Anchorage in September 2011.
 This project consisted of a review of proven PLD technologies and related practices used worldwide, facilitation of a PLD Technology Conference in Anchorage, Alaska, and the Conference report which includes a review and appraisal of the presented technologies.
 The purpose of the 2011 Conference was to provide entities with expertise in PLD an opportunity to describe the status of existing technologies in use, as well as technologies (including related practices) that may be considered superior to those currently in use.

-For further technical resources please refer to the Pipeline and Tank Integrity site.
+For further technical resources please refer to the Technical Documents on the Publications and Conferences webpage.

 - 18 AAC 75, Article 1.
 Oil Pollution Prevention Requirements